roaked/roaked.github.io/content/docs/design/fea-beam-simulation/_index.md

 ## 1 Beams & Deformations

-In this project, the process of modeling and simulating a beam with a thin-walled, constant cross-section in a C-profile along a length L will be described.
-[Siemens NX 12 software](https://plm.sw.siemens.com/en-US/nx/), a commercial finite element program, was used to obtain the global and local instability modes of the beam under compression loading.
+The process of modeling and simulating a beam with a thin-walled, constant cross-section in a C-profile along a length L is described.
+[Siemens NX 12 software](https://plm.sw.siemens.com/en-US/nx/), a commercial finite element program, is used to obtain the global and local instability modes of the beam under compression loading.

 {{< hint info>}}
-Consider the following values:
+Considering the following values:

 - Thickness t = 2.25L
 - Width B = 100 mm